 Detailed information on academic standing, including Academic Probation, Disqualification, and Reinstatement can be found on the Enrollment Services’ website.

-Undergraduate students who were academically disqualified following the Spring 2013 semester and believe that they have met the criteria below may file an appeal asking to extend their time on academic probation for an additional semester.
-Appeals must be received by 2:00pm on Saturday, June 22, 2013.
+Undergraduate students who were academically disqualified following the Fall 2013 semester and believe that they have met the criteria below may file an appeal asking to extend their time on academic probation for an additional semester.
+Appeals must be received by 2:00 PM on Monday, January 13, 2014.
 In reviewing appeals, the Academic Appeals Committee will consider the following criteria:

 NOTE: Incomplete appeals will NOT be reviewed.
-Appeals are not likely to be approved for undergraduate students who received a Spring 2013 semester GPA below 2.0.
+Appeals are not likely to be approved for undergraduate students who received a Fall 2013 semester GPA below 2.0.

 Once disqualified, students will be considered eligible for reinstatement if they have: